To Infinity and Beyond: A General Framework for Scaling Economic Theories: Infinite Time: Stable Matching with a Doubly Infinite Horizon

 Our dynamic setting builds on the model of \citeN{pereyra2013dynamic}, in which arrival times are required to be nonnegative.
-If we were to restrict ourselves to nonnegative arrival times (or more generally, to arrival times that have a finite lower bound), then, following \citeN{pereyra2013dynamic}, a simple iterative application of the man-optimal stable matching mechanism would find a stable-subject-to-tenure matching chronology: \begin{enumerate} \item As the matching at time~$0$, use the man-optimal stable matching for all women and all men with arrival time~$0$. \item As the matching at time~$1$, use the man-optimal stable matching for all women and all men who are on the market at time~$1$, with respect to slightly modified preferences: any man who is matched at time~$0$ and still on the market at time~$1$ is promoted (for the purposes of finding the man-optimal stable matching at time~$1$) to be top-ranked on the preferences of his match at time~$0$. \item As the matching at time~$2$, use the man-optimal stable matching for all women and all men who are on the market at time~$2$, with respect to slightly modified preferences: any man who is matched at time~$1$ and still on the market at time~$2$, is promoted (for the purposes of finding the man-optimal stable matching at time~$2$) to be first on the preferences of his match at time~$1$. \item \ldots and so on. \end{enumerate} The preceding argument in fact constitutes a full proof of the following.
+If we were to restrict ourselves to nonnegative arrival times (or more generally, to arrival times that have a finite lower bound), then, following \citeN{pereyra2013dynamic}, a simple iterative application of the man-optimal stable matching mechanism would find a stable-subject-to-tenure matching chronology: \begin{enumerate} \item As the matching at time~$0$, use the man-optimal stable matching for all women and all men with arrival time~$0$. \item For every $t>0$, as the matching at time~$t$, use the man-optimal stable matching for all women and all men who are on the market at time~$t$, with respect to slightly modified preferences: any man who is matched at time~$t-1$ and still on the market at time~$t$ is promoted (for the purposes of finding the man-optimal stable matching at time~$t$) to be top-ranked on the preferences of his match at time~$t-1$. \end{enumerate} The preceding argument in fact constitutes a full proof of the following.

 \begin{theorem}[\citealp{pereyra2013dynamic}] In any dynamic matching market where all arrival times are nonnegative, a stable-subject-to-tenure matching chronology exists. \end{theorem}